vedph/cadmus-doc/migration/rendering/markup.md

 Here, `O` represents an orthographic annotation (`que` for `quae`; `bixit` for `vixit`), which happens at the maximum level of granularity (the character); `P` represents a paleographic annotation (e.g. a graphical connection between `E` and `B`); and `C` a generic comment annotation (`bixit annos` to note the usage of accusative rather than the more usual ablative).
 As you can see, each annotation has its own extent: the two orthographic annotations rest on single letters (`e`, `b`); the paleographic annotation links two letters (final `e` and initial `b`), including the space between them; and the comment annotation spans for a couple of words.
 Most of these spans overlap, but this is not an issue as each rests on its own layer.

+In Cadmus terms, here you have 1 item (the inscription, Figure 1) including 5 parts: the base text (T), and 3 text layers (L) for comment, paleography, and orthography.
+Of course, the same item might have any other number and type of parts, even totally independent from the text: for instance, the material description of the support (this is represented by the X-labeled object among those extracted from the item's box).

 Now, when flattening these layers into a single sequence, the text gets split into blocks defined as the maximum extent of characters linked to exactly the same layers.
 So, the resulting blocks will be:

 - `qu` linked to none.